optimizely/kubeluigi/README.md

 # Kubeluigi

 Kubeluigi is an update on Luigi's default Kubernetes Task.
+- Currently default K8s task on Luigi is outdated, it does not handle some edge cases but most importantly it is not a priority in Luigi, this makes it slow to get changes merged.
 - Kubeluigi uses a non-deprecated kubernetes client library
-- Kubeluigi handle edge error cases not handled by the stdlib Kubernetes Task
+- Kubeluigi handle edge error cases not handled by the stdlib KubernetesTask
 - For most cases with only minor changes you should be able to unplug Luigi's default KubernetesJobTask and use Kubeluigi instead.
+- Please be aware that

 ## Example